Duke University: Research

-Duke's research expenditures in the 2018 fiscal year were $1.168 billion, the tenth largest in the U.S. In fiscal year 2021, Duke received $608 million in funding from the National Institutes of Health, ranked third in the nation.
-Duke is classified among "R1: Doctoral Universities – Very high research activity".
+The National Science Foundation ranked Duke 9th among American universities for research and development expenditures in 2022 with $1.39 billion.
+In fiscal year 2021, Duke received $608 million in funding from the National Institutes of Health, ranked third in the nation.
+Duke is classified among "R1: Doctoral Universities – Very high research activity."

 Throughout the school's history, Duke researchers have made breakthroughs, including the biomedical engineering department's development of the world's first real-time, three-dimensional ultrasound diagnostic system and the first engineered blood vessels and stents.
 In 2015, Paul Modrich shared the Nobel Prize in Chemistry for the discovery of mechanism of DNA repairs.
 In 2012, Robert Lefkowitz along with Brian Kobilka, who is also a former affiliate, shared the Nobel Prize in chemistry for their work on cell surface receptors.
 Duke has pioneered studies involving nonlinear dynamics, chaos, and complex systems in physics.

 In May 2006 Duke researchers mapped the final human chromosome, which made world news as it marked the completion of the Human Genome Project.
 Reports of Duke researchers' involvement in new AIDS vaccine research surfaced in June 2006.
 The biology department combines two historically strong programs in botany and zoology, while one of the divinity school's leading theologians is Stanley Hauerwas, whom Time named "America's Best Theologian" in 2001.
 The graduate program in literature boasts several internationally renowned figures, including Fredric Jameson, Michael Hardt, and Rey Chow, while philosophers Robert Brandon and Lakatos Award-winner Alexander Rosenberg contribute to Duke's ranking as the nation's best program in philosophy of biology, according to the Philosophical Gourmet Report.